mybzgit/find-number-ts/README.md

 # find-number-ts

-This function find the missing number in the array of numbers.
-For example, it returns 4 for array [1, 5, 3, 2].
+This function finds the missing number in the array of numbers.
+For example, it returns 4 for the array [1, 5, 3, 2].